 This will depend on whether the strike is seen as being something within or outside of the airline's control to prevent.

-Under EU law, you're only entitled to compensation if you hear from the airline less than 14 days' from the date you're due to fly that your flight is cancelled.
+Under UK and EU law, you're only entitled to compensation if you hear from the airline less than 14 days' from the date you're due to fly that your flight is cancelled.

-Provided that you qualify in one of the categories below, you're entitled to the following assistance:
+Provided that you qualify in the categories below, you're entitled to the following assistance:

-You must qualify in one of these categories to be entitled to the above:
+You must flight must be in one of these categories:

 If you're protected by the Denied Boarding Regulation you are entitled to claim one of the following: